Document Authentication for use in China

 Here is the outline of three major steps for document authentication for China

-1) Notary: For non-government documents such as affidavit, power of attorney, bank letter, etc., a notary public must notarize the document first; For government documents such as birth certificates, good standing certificates, etc., you will need to obtain a certified copy from the state; notary is not required.
+1) Notary: For non-government documents such as affidavit, diploma, passport copy, power of attorney, bank letter, etc., a notary public must notarize the document first; For government documents such as birth certificates, good standing certificates, etc., you will need to obtain a certified copy from the state; notary is not required.

 2) State Authentication: The State Authentication Office must certify the notary seal or the certified copy by adding a statement page with big state seal.
 Some states require county clerk to certify the notary seal first.
 Federal document and document issued in DC jurisdiction* will require further authentication from the US Department of State.
 Click here for state authentication sample.

 3) Consulate Authentication: The Chinese Embassy or Consulate will verify signature and seal from the Secretary of State Office.
 Once verified, the Chinese Embassy or Consulate official will add the authentication seal and signature to the document and it will be authorized for use in China.

 Type of documents can be authenticated include, but are not limited to:

 VisaRite is specialized in assisting you to obtain document authentication from the Chinese Consulate and Embassy easily and quickly.
 In order for us to help you, you will need to have the documents authenticated by the relevant State Authentication Office (or US Department of State) first.
 US Department of State authentication is mandatory if document is originated in some states (see step 2 for details).
 Please follow the instruction below closely and complete all the steps listed before your mail your application over to us.

 How to obtain a notarize copy of your document such as passport ?